vigetlabs/microcosm/README.md

 Now the `Messages` store will be responsible for shaping the data kept within the `messages` key of this app's state.

 Requests to change this data can be handled with `Actions`.
-In microcosm, an action is simply a function that has been tagged with a unique identifier.
-The `tag` module included with `Microcosm` can do just that:
+An action is simply a function that has been tagged with a unique identifier.
+The `tag` module included with `Microcosm` can do just
+that:

 ```javascript
 import Microcosm, { tag } from 'microcosm'